 Instruct the assessor, or tutor, of the marking guidelines and criteria for the assessment

 Assessments can be set as 'active' or 'not active'.
 Only active assessments can be assigned to classes.

-Go to the menu item 'Training' and select 'Assessment tasks' to open the Assessment tasks list view
+Type 'Assessment tasks' into the Dashboard search and click the link to open the Assessment tasks list view

 In the top right hand corner, click the plus button to create a new assessment task